heyglen/network_tech/docs/install.rst

 .. note::

-    Sublime Text 2 is not supported, Sublime Text 3 is deprecated.
+    Sublime Text 2 is not supported and Sublime Text 3 is deprecated.
 Please use the latest Sublime Text.